David Metzger

-David Metzger (born in 1960 in Corvallis, Oregon) is an American orchestrator and composer who has orchestrated many Disney feature animation films, including Frozen, Moana, Planes, Wreck-It Ralph, Tarzan, Haunted Mansion, and Brother Bear.
-In addition to his work for Disney, he has done orchestrations for over 50 major films, composed the musical scores for Tarzan 2, Brother Bear 2, and Tarzan and Jane, and has numerous video game, theme park, television, and commercial credits, as well as co-arranging and orchestrating "When You Wish Upon a Star" for the 2006 Walt Disney Pictures logo, written and composed by Mark Mancina.
+David Metzger (born December 12, 1960) is an American composer, conductor, arranger, and orchestrator who has worked on many Disney Animation films, including Wish, Frozen, Frozen 2, Moana, Planes, Wreck-It Ralph, Tarzan, Brother Bear, and Mufasa: The Lion King.
+In addition to his work for Disney, he has done orchestrations for over 50 major films, composed the musical scores for Tarzan 2, Brother Bear 2, and Tarzan & Jane, and has numerous video game, theme park, television, and commercial credits, as well as co-arranging and orchestrating "When You Wish Upon a Star" for the 2006 Walt Disney Pictures logo with Mark Mancina, and co-composing the 2013 DisneyToon Studios logo with Mancina.

+He was nominated for a Grammy Award for his producing work on Frozen 2.

 Metzger received a Tony and a Drama Desk nomination in 1998 for his orchestration of Broadway musical The Lion King.
 He won a DVDX award for best original score in a DVD premiere movie for Tarzan 2 in 2006.

 He has orchestrated the Broadway musical Frozen and is also orchestrating the musical August Rush.

+Career

+Metzger was the arranger for jazz trumpeter Maynard Ferguson in the late 1980s.
+From 1992 to 1997, he was the arranger for The Tonight Show with Jay Leno.